CESNET/ipfixcol2/src/plugins/output/json/README.rst

     records are unaffected. [values: true/false, default: false]

 :``detailedInfo``:
-    Add detailed info about the IPFIX message (export time, sequence number, ...) to each record under "ipfix:" prefix. [values: true/false, default: false]
+    Add additional information about the IPFIX message (such as export time, Observation Domain ID, IP address of the exporter, etc.) to which each record belongs.
+Additional fields starts with "ipfix:" prefix. [values: true/false, default: false]

 :``templateInfo``:
-    Add Template and Options Template records to the top of the exported JSON file with prefix "ipfix.template" and "ipfix.optionsTemplate". [values: true/false, default: false]
+    Convert Template and Options Template records.
+See the particular section below for information about the formatting of these records. [values: true/false, default: false]

 ----